The Office of the Police and Crime Commissioner (OPCC) works with local agencies to break the cycle of reoffending.

 The South West Reducing Reoffending Partnership was established in March 2019 and brings together partners from across the South West to support multi-agency work to tackle some of the main causes of reoffending, such as lack of accommodation, access to health services and employment opportunities.

-The Partnership is chaired by PCC Sue Mountstevens and is made up of a range of criminal justice partners, which includes:
+The Partnership is made up of a range of criminal justice partners, which includes:

 - the South West regional PCCs